StarDust198/todo/README.md

 - Add autorization & databases for users(Firebase?)
 - Add smooth animations/transitions
-- Possible migration to query library and practice on using it with TypeScript
+- Migration to query library and practice on using it with TypeScript(?)
+- Adapt for mobiles(?)

 ## Author